chukevh/ecommerce-store/README.md

 # Getting Started with ecommerce-store
-This project is currently in progress
+This project is currently in progress.

+*Currently not working*
-A live demo of this project can be found at https://chukevh.github.io/kevs-shirt-shop *Currently not working*
+A live demo of this project can be found at https://chukevh.github.io/kevs-shirt-shop

 ## Available Scripts

 Currently this project has two parts:
-The frontend server written in ReactJS, and the backend server containing all APIs written in NodeJS
+The frontend server written in ReactJS, and the backend server containing all APIs written in NodeJS.
+Note the backend server connects to a MongoDB database to pull all the data.

 In the project directory, you can open up the server fold and run: